 Sometimes, an unusual color can be a warning sign.
 A disorder of red blood cells will change the color to red, which is far from the normal color.

 In normal circumstances, the color varies a lot.
 It depends on how much water you drink, as fluids will remove the yellow pigments.
 In essence, the more you drink, the clearer your pee looks.
-It is normal for it to be more concentrated when you drink less.
-In some extreme cases of dehydration, it can have the color of amber.

 Strong neon green is not a common color.
 When it happens, it can be a good indication of certain health problems.
 Rare genetic diseases should also be considered as a possible reason.

 A specific bacteria that cause UTIs can also be responsible for such a strong color.
-However, most people will experience this after taking medication with strong pigments or after eating specific foods
+However, most people will experience this after taking medication with strong pigments or after eating specific foods.

 Asparagus is a tasty vegetable that does wonders to every plate.
 It can also be the reason why your pee is green, although asparagus is known for adding a strong odor.